TheGuildofSnails/SpacerTimes-Website/src/pages/scripts/ikwittf-selenathemartian.md

 layout: ../../layouts/Scripts.astro
 ---

+# I Know What It Takes To Fly: Selena The Martian

 Narrator
 The girl fell, she tumbled down the miles of tunnels.
 She was scraped and bruised, only stopping when a large woman caught her from a hidden hole in the wall.
 Selena screamed wildly, so sure she would be eaten.
 The stories she heard of the cave people were of savages and cannibals.
 They wore human skin and ate babies.
 This childhood tale kept flowing through her mind as the large woman and her companions led her to their den.
 She thought of running through the many tunnels while she was being led, though the thought of starving kept her from doing so.